Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: CVaR-Optimal AND-OR Search

-Then, the backpropagation step updates the best expected truncated total cost at specific (tree node, cumulative cost) pairs using~\Cref{eq:inner_exp}.
-This step is broken down into two phases for efficiency reasons: \textsc{BackpropTree} iterates over every node in the tree sorted by depth in descending order (\Cref{alg:cvar-aostar-main:FFTB-sort}).
-This is a significant computational effort, but it is only carried out for $s \in \Omega_{\text{new}}$ as none of the expected truncated costs obtained with~\Cref{eq:inner_exp} for these candidate cumulative costs have been computed in previous algorithm iterations. \textsc{BackpropAncestors}, on the other hand, only applies~\Cref{eq:inner_exp} at ancestors of the expanded node (akin to classical AO*) with already-existing $s \in \Omega_C$.
-This operation leverages results from previous cycles stored in non-ancestor nodes.
+The backpropagation step solves the inner optimization problem (\Cref{eq:inner_exp}) for all shift values $s$ using the backward induction procedure in \Cref{eq:induction}.
+For efficiency reasons, we cache the intermediate results $w(n,s)$.
+The overall backpropagation step is broken down into two phases: \textsc{BackpropTree} iterates over every node in the tree sorted by depth in descending order, starting with the deepest nodes (\Cref{alg:cvar-aostar-main:FFTB-sort}).
+This is a significant computational effort, but it is only carried out for $s \in \mC^\Pi_{\text{new}}$ since function $w(\cdot,s)$ has not yet been evaluated for these shift values during previous algorithm iterations. \textsc{BackpropAncestors}, on the other hand, only evaluates $w(\cdot,s)$ with already-existing $s \in \mC^\Pi$ at ancestors of the expanded node (akin to classical AO*).
+This operation leverages cached results from previous cycles stored in non-ancestor nodes.

-Lastly, $\Omega_{\text{new}}$ is merged into $\Omega_C$ and $s^* \in \Omega_C$ corresponding to the partial policy with the lowest CVaR is found with \Cref{eq:opt_mod}.
-A new iteration is repeated until $s^*$ corresponds to a policy that only contains solved nodes.
+Lastly, $\mC^\Pi_{\text{new}}$ is merged into $\mC^\Pi$.
+The best shift value $s^*$ and its corresponding partial policy (according to $w(n_0,s^*)$ where $n_0$ is the root node) associated with the lowest CVaR are found with \Cref{eq:opt_mod}; they constitute the new best partial solution.
+Additional search iterations are carried out until the policy corresponding to $s^*$ has a solved root node, meaning that all of its frontier nodes correspond to terminal states.
+As illustrated in \Cref{fig:cvar-aostar}, CVaR-CTP-AO* can be interpreted as an algorithm growing a set of morphologically identical AO trees in parallel, one for each candidate $s \in \mC^\Pi$.